Please visit the commencement website for more photos and videos from the ceremony.

 Doctoral Hooding Ceremony

 Doctoral students who meet the eligibility requirements and attend the commencement ceremony will be participte in an official hooding ceremony as part of the ceremony.

 If you are in a graduate program taught at the University of New Hampshire at Manchester, please visit the UNH-Manchester Commencement website.

 If you are in a graduate program taught through UNH-Law, please visit the UNH-Law Commencement website.

 Eligibility to Participate in the May Ceremony

-Master's/Ed.S. students who will complete their degree requirements in May or earned their degrees the previous September or December are invited to participate in the May ceremony.
-In addition, Master’s/Ed.S. students who expect to complete their degree the following September are also eligible to participate in the May Commencement Ceremony as long as they have an intent to graduate on file for September.
+Master's/Ed.S. and certificate students who will complete their degree requirements in May or earned their degrees the previous September or December are invited to participate in the May ceremony.
+In addition, Master’s/Ed.S. and certificate students who expect to complete their degree the following September are also eligible to participate in the May Commencement Ceremony as long as they have an intent to graduate on file for September.
 Students who file their intent to graduate for May or September by early April will be listed in the commencement book.

 Doctoral students are only eligible to attend commencement if they're receiving their degree in May or received their degree during the previous two semesters.
 Doctoral students who expect to graduate in May must have completed all requirements for the degree by the published deadlines in order to participate in Commencement ceremonies.
 Only those candidates who have completed their degree are listed in the Commencement program.

 Special instructions regarding the commencement hooding ceremony will be sent to all doctoral students and their advisors by the Graduate School each spring.